TheEightBot/enterprise-application-patterns-using-maui/unit_testing.md

 OrderService retrieves data from a web service.
 Therefore, an OrderMockService instance, which is a mock version of the OrderService class, is specified as the argument to the OrderDetailViewModel constructor.
-Then, when the view model\'s InitializeAsync method is invoked, which invokes IOrderService operations, mock data is retrieved rather than communicating with a web service.
+Then, when the view model's InitializeAsync method is invoked, which invokes IOrderService operations, mock data is retrieved rather than communicating with a web service.